bjfletcher/o-comment-api/README.md

 The module's API can be accessed using `oCommentsData` in the global scope.

 ### Bower and browserify
-With bower, simply require the module's:
+With bower, simply require the module:

 ```javascript
 var oCommentsData = require('o-comments-data');